pjswall/pjswall.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I'm Prateek Jaiswal, a dedicated MS by research student at [IIIT Hyderabad](https://www.iiit.ac.in/) specializing in Computer Vision and Biometrics, under the guidance of Professor [Dr. Anoop M Namboodiri](https://faculty.iiit.ac.in/~anoop/).
+Hello, I'm Prateek Jaiswal, my specilization is Computer Vision and Biometrics, under the guidance of Professor [Dr. Anoop M Namboodiri](https://faculty.iiit.ac.in/~anoop/).
 My research revolves around the fascinating intersection of computer vision and biometrics.

 I've had the privilege of collaborating on significant projects with esteemed organizations.
 I contributed to the Manual VIDEO KYC and SDK benchmarking initiatives for [UIDAI](https://uidai.gov.in/), a critical player in India's digital identity landscape.
 Furthermore, I engaged in an exciting collaboration with Michigan State University, USA, on a Face Demorphing project, highlighting the global reach of my research endeavors.